akashsuper2000/computer-organization-architecture/README.md

 # computer-organization-architecture
-Course materials and assignments as a part of MLDM course
+Course materials and assignments as a part of Computer Organization and Architecture course